"Not in the Same League as India": Sanjay Manjrekar’s Blunt Take on 'Minnows' Pakistan

-Former India cricketer Sanjay Manjrekar has said that it’s no big deal if India-Pakistan match doesn’t happen. he further added that the previous Pakistan teams were strong but not this lot.
+Former India cricketer Sanjay Manjrekar has said that it’s no big deal if India-Pakistan match doesn’t happen.
+He further added that the previous Pakistan teams were strong but not this unit.

 “India-Pakistan match, if it does not happen, no big deal.
 Honestly, for a long time now, the actual game has never lived up to the hype and the drama we built up before the match.
 And the reason for that is obvious.
 It’s that India and Pakistan are not in the same league anymore.
 Earlier, in the 90s and before, it was fun because Pakistan was a strong team.
 But not anymore.
 Now, when India beats Pakistan, it is almost like India is beating the minnows.
 Earlier, you could have felt good on beating Pakistan,” he said in a video posted on Instagram.